 - 1. Regulation (EU) 2019/1020 shall apply to AI systems covered by this Regulation.
-However, for the purpose of the effective enforcement of this Regulation: - (a) any reference to an economic operator under Regulation (EU) 2019/1020 shall be understood as including all operators identified in Title III, Chapter 3 Article 2 of this Regulation; - (b) any reference to a product under Regulation (EU) 2019/1020 shall be understood as including all AI systems falling within the scope of this Regulation. - 2.
-As part of their reporting obligations under Article 25(6) 34(4) of Regulation (EU) 2019/1020, the Member States market surveillance authorities national supervisory authority shall report to the Commission on a regular basis about the outcomes of relevant market surveillance activities under this Regulation.
-The national supervisory authority shall report, without delay, to the Commission and relevant national competition authorities any information identified in the course of market surveillance activities that may be of potential interest for the application of Union law on competition rules. - 3.
+However, for the purpose of the effective enforcement of this Regulation: - (a) any reference to an economic operator under Regulation (EU) 2019/1020 shall be understood as including all operators identified in Article 2 of this Regulation; - (b) any reference to a product under Regulation (EU) 2019/1020 shall be understood as including all AI systems falling within the scope of this Regulation.

+- 2. As part of their reporting obligations under Article 34(4) of Regulation (EU) 2019/1020, the market surveillance authorities shall report to the Commission about the outcomes of relevant market surveillance activities under this Regulation. - 3.
 For high-risk AI systems, related to products to which legal acts listed in Annex II, section A apply, the market surveillance authority for the purposes of this Regulation shall be the authority responsible for market surveillance activities designated under those legal acts or, in justified circumstances and provided that coordination is ensured, another relevant authority identified by the Member State.